By Prachi Agrawal, CNLU

 Gratuity is calculated at 15 days wages last drawn by the employee for each completed year of service.
 The monthly wage is divided by 26 and multiplied by 15.
 In computing a completed year of service the period in excess of six months shall be taken as a full year.
 Gratuity = Monthly salary x 15 days x No. of years of service.
 The maximum amount of gratuity payable under the Act is Rs.
 3,50,000.00.[xxii]

-The Payment of Gratuity (Amendment) Act, 1987 has prescribed provisions for compulsory insurance for employer’s liability for payment towards the gratuity under the Act from the Life Insurance Corporation of India establishment under the Life Insurance Corporation of India Act,1956 or any other prescribed Insurer.
+The Payment of Gratuity (Amendment) Act, 1987 has prescribed provisions for compulsory insurance for employer’s liability for payment towards the gratuity under the Act from the Life Insurance Corporation of India established under the Life Insurance Corporation of India Act,1956 or any other prescribed Insurer.
 However, employer of an establishment belonging to or under the control of the Central Government or the State Government are exempted from operations of these provisions.
 (Section 4A)[xxiii]

 Each employee who has completed one year of service is required to make a nomination for the purposes of gratuity in case of his death.
 (Sec 6) There can be more than one nominee.
 (Form F).
 Nominees may be changed at any time by the employee, by giving a written notice to the employer.
 (Form H).
 If no nomination has been made, it shall be paid to the legal heirs of the deceased employee or if the heirs are minor, the share of such minor shall be deposited by the controlling authority with a bank till he attains majority.[xxiv]